osoc24/Doco/project/audience.md

 - Why should I use Solid over other technologies or just letting a company have my data?

 #### Solid-enabled apps
-- What do the permissions actually mean within my Solid Pod?
+- What effects do the permissions have that the application is requesting?
 - How do I specify which data an application may use?

 ### Needs